UNIVERSITY NEWS LAST UPDATED : 24 NOVEMBER 2017

 The album features further involvement from the Royal Birmingham Conservatoire in the form of Baroque oboe tutor Gail Hennessy – one of the disc’s two guest soloists along with Baroque violinist Penelope Spencer – and Early Music teacher, Andrew King, who produced the record.

-'Penelope Appleyard – Händel: Neun Deutsche Arien’ is available now on CD on Convivium Records, with a download available soon.
+'Penelope Appleyard – Händel: Neun Deutsche Arien’ is available now on CD and digitial download on Convivium Records.